Image: Ellebre’ (Hellebore) and ‘Flour de Lyz’ (Iris), MS Ashmole 1504, fol. 15r. Photo: Lynn Hulse. Courtesy: Bodleian Libraries.

 Contemporary hand embroidery inspired by an early Tudor pattern book

 Following the initial investigation of the manuscript, Ornamental Embroidery was invited by the Bodleian to exhibit work inspired by MS Ashmole 1504 in the newly renovated Weston Library, situated in the heart of Oxford.
-Preparation for The Needles Art began in Spring 2019.
-Work on the project is nearing completion and will be ready for display in 2021 alongside the original pattern book.
+Preparation for The Needle's Art began in Spring 2019 and completed over a year later, ready for display in November 2021 alongside the original pattern book.

-Over twenty embroiderers, including tutors, are taking part in The Needles Art.
+Twenty-five embroiderers, including tutors, took part in The Needle's Art.
 The brief was to produce a piece of secular needlework stitched in wool, silk and/or metallic threads on a woven linen or silk ground.
-Working closely with Nicola and Lynn over the past year, the students have responded to the challenge using a variety of hand stitch techniques (redwork, blackwork, canvas work, crewelwork, silk and goldwork, raised work and appliqué).
-The display features a wide range of objects from sewing accoutrements, books covers and domestic furnishings such as framed picture panels, cushion covers and a footstool, to garments and accessories, including a pair of slippers, a child’s coif and an Elizabethan mitten.
-Each participant has chosen a discrete design from the pattern book as the inspiration for their work.
+Working closely with Nicola and Lynn, the students responded to the challenge using a variety of hand stitch techniques (redwork, blackwork, canvas work, crewelwork, silk and goldwork, raised work and appliqué).
+The display featured a wide range of objects from sewing accoutrements, books covers and domestic furnishings such as framed picture panels, cushion covers and a footstool, to garments and accessories, including a pair of slippers, a child’s coif and an Elizabethan mitten.
+Each participant chose a discrete design from the pattern book as the inspiration for their work.
 Many of the embroideries are closely related to the original images in MS Ashmole 1504, while others are more liberal in their interpretation of the designs.
-The objects on display are a wonderful testament to the skill and industry of their makers, and to the inspiration that can be found in museum and library collections.
-The Needles Art demonstrates the value that such material has for modern embroiderers in interpreting and understanding their craft.
+The objects on display were a wonderful testament to the skill and industry of their makers, and to the inspiration that can be found in museum and library collections.
+The Needle's Art demonstrates the value that such material has for modern embroiderers in interpreting and understanding their craft.

 MS Ashmole 1504 is available online at https://digital.bodleian.ox.ac.uk